-The history of International Whiskey day is necessarily intrinsically tied to the history of Whiskey, so let’s start there.
+The history of International Whiskey day is intrinsically tied to the history of the beverage, so that seems like a good place to begin.
 Whiskey is the result of a distillation process, a chemical/alchemical process known as far back in history as Babylon.
-While we don’t know if they created a beverage quite as wonderful as modern day whiskey, it was known that the process was available to them.
+While no one quite knows if they created a beverage quite as wonderful as modern-day whiskey, historians have confirmed that the process was available to them.

-All whiskey starts with a ‘mash’, a mixture of grain and water that is slowly heated to bread down the starch in it into sugars.
-The result of this process is then known as a wort, and is just the beginning of this amazing drinks journey.
-What kind of grain you use determines what kind of Whiskey you end up with.
+All whiskey starts with a ‘mash’, which is a mixture of grain and water that is slowly heated in order to break down the starch into sugars.
+The kind of grain that the maker uses will determine what kind of whiskey comes out as the end result.
+The result of this process is then known as wort and is just the beginning of this amazing drink’s life journey.

 How to Celebrate International Whisk(e)y Day

-Well, the obvious way to celebrate this holiday is to imbibe your favorite variety of Whiskey.
-Even better, get together with friends and introduce each other to your favorites, and maybe check out a few new vintages.
-While you’re at it, be sure that everyone gets home safe, the best way to celebrate International Whiskey Day is drinking responsibly, and making sure everyone can talk about it again tomorrow.
+While you’re at it, be sure that everyone gets home safely.
+The best way to celebrate International Whiskey Day is drinking responsibly, and making sure everyone can talk about it again tomorrow!